 This maximum number of licenses applies to the combination of all products within the title group.
-For example, if an organization requests 10 Office Professional Plus products in English, 10 in Spanish, 10 in French, and 10 Office for Mac, it will have requested 40 products from the Office Suite title group and will have 10 licenses still available to request within that title group.
+For example, if an organization requests 10 Office Professional Plus products, 10 Office Standard products, and 10 Office for Mac products, it will have requested 30 products from the Office Suite title group and will have 20 licenses still available to request within that title group.

 The 50-license allotment usually allows an organization to install a particular type of product on up to 50 computers.
 However, organizations that run multiple Windows operating systems on a single computer generally can install only as many instances of the product as they have licenses.
-For more information, see Product Use Rights section of Differences from Retail Products.
+For more information, see the Product Use Rights section of Licensing Details for Microsoft Donations.

 Since there is an overall maximum of five server products over the two-year period, this 50-license maximum does not apply to servers.